elizabeth-poggie/elizabeth-poggie/_content/notes/07-W24-intro-to-programming.md

 # link: { text: "slides", href: "" }
 ---

-# TODO

-A Reminder: Test 1 covers lectures 1 - 6 and lab 1, however I am going to start introducing new topics.
-Why?
-It gives y'all more hands-on experience building programs (good for test).
-As well, these concepts might take a little extra time to digest, so we're taking the slow and steady route as opposed to me shoving this down your throat after the holidays lol.

 # Introduction

 A repetition structure causes a statement or set of statements to execute repeatedly.
 They provide a way to automate repetitive tasks and process data efficiently.
 These structures are known as "Loops".